glenkleidon/JSON-ND/README.md

 **{"Name:_data-type_" : value}**

 For **Value elements** contained within a JSON Array, a JSON string is used.
-The data element is encoded as a JSON string with any literal colons escaped (as per the JSON specification using UNICODE character \u003A), followed by the Colon Character (":") and the data type.
+The data element is encoded as a JSON string with any literal colons escaped (as per the JSON specification using UNICODE character \u003A), followed by the colon character (":") and the data-type.

 **["Name:_data-type_"]**